-1.9 Foster Compliance with Mandated Claims-Handling Timelines
+1.9 Foster Compliance with Mandated Timelines

 Objective 1.9 To foster compliance with mandated claims-handling timelines.
 Description Administer training for claims-handling timelines.
 Coordinate Departments whose workflows are interdependent with the claims process.
 Purpose To efficiently provide essential insurance products and services for policyholders.
 To comply with sound insurance principles and regulations.
-Participants Claims, Legal and Compliance, Underwriting Action Plans Claims trains staff in timelines, including but not limited to the following: First Contact Timeline: Same day contact with insured if received before 4pm, 24 hours if received after 4pm.
-Independent Adjuster (IA) First Contact: Contact with insured within 24 hours after assignment.
-Send letter if contact not established within three days.
-IA Report Timeline: Within 15 days of assignment.
+Participants Claims, Legal and Compliance, Underwriting Action Plans Claims trains staff in timelines, including but not limited to the following: • First Contact Timeline: Same day contact with insured if received before 4pm, 24 hours if received after 4pm. • Independent Adjuster (IA) First Contact: Contact with insured within 24 hours after assignment.
+Send letter if contact not established within three days. • IA Report Timeline: Within 15 days of assignment.
 Additional reports every 15 days thereafter until completed.
-(Examiner contacts IA Firm if 48+ hours late.)
-Supplemental Request for Information.
-Examiner sends to insured not later than 30 days after claim received (TIC 2210.573(b)).
-Supplemental Investigation: Complete within 55 days after claim is filed.
-Claim Decision Timeframe: Notify insured of claim decision in writing not later than 60 days after claim received, or the 60th day after adjuster or TWIA receives information requested from the insured (TIC 2210.573(d)).
-Texas Insurance Code 2210.541 and 2210.542 trainings for TFPA resources.
-Provides documentation to inform all TWIA/TFPA staff how to assist customers submitting first notice of loss (FNOL) or other routine requests.
+(Examiner contacts IA Firm if 48+ hours late.) • Supplemental Request for Information.
+Examiner sends to insured not later than 30 days after claim received (TIC 2210.573(b)). • Supplemental Investigation: Complete within 55 days after claim is filed. • Claim Decision Timeframe: Notify insured of claim decision in writing not later than 60 days after claim received, or the 60th day after adjuster or TWIA receives information requested from the insured (TIC 2210.573(d)). • Texas Insurance Code 2210.541 and 2210.542 trainings for TFPA resources. • Provides documentation to inform all TWIA/TFPA staff how to assist customers submitting first notice of loss (FNOL) or other routine requests. • Provides supervisor and leadership training for TWIA/TFPA Claims staff to ensure readiness if the need arises for staff to lead teams of contract examiners. • Conduct yearly reviews of Claims letters to ensure compliance and readability for policyholders • Create a CAT Team Lead Handbook that speaks to the workflows and processes for team leads during a catastrophe.
 Legal and Compliance trains resources in potential coverage, regulatory or legal concerns which could arise from a catastrophic incident, and plans for compliance with Texas Insurance Code 2210.455.
-Underwriting Maintains a process for verifying coverage with policy validation workflows with Claims (e.g., coverage verification and "no policy" processes).
-Prepares dedicated resources for real-time CAT response.
-Exhibits, or Related Documents Appendix C - How to Submit a Claim for TWIA and TFPA Staff Additional Information All intervals reflect TWIA service goals and not necessarily the full period permitted by statute or industry standards; all intervals subject to change for catastrophe claims or based on extensions by Commissioner of Insurance (TIC 2210.581).
+Underwriting • Maintains a process for verifying coverage with policy validation workflows with Claims (e.g., coverage verification and "no policy" processes). • Prepares dedicated resources for real-time CAT response. • Works with Claims throughout the year to better understand the resources needed in th

+Exhibits, or Related Documents Appendix C - How to Submit a Claim for TWIA and TFPA Staff TWIA Team Lead Handbook Additional Information All intervals reflect TWIA service goals and not necessarily the full period permitted by statute or industry standards; all intervals subject to change for catastrophe claims or based on extensions by Commissioner of Insurance (TIC 2210.581).
 Compliance QA or Testing